leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 If the following further diagram commutes, then we have a **commutative group object**:
 <span style="color:red">**TODO: Add diagram**</span>

+Analogously to group homomorphisms, if $G$ and $H$ are group objects, then a morphism $f : G \to H$ is a **group morphism** if the following two diagrams commute:
+<span style="color:red">**TODO: Add diagrams**</span>

 A group object in the category of varieties is called an *algebraic group*.
 In other categories of interest, such as the categories of sets/topological spaces/smooth manifolds, group objects recover the notions of a group/topological group/Lie group.

+Beware that those examples are misleading in that topological groups and Lie groups are honest-to-god groups with extra structure.
+This elementwise interpretation of a group object completely breaks down in categories such as the category of schemes where there is no notion of "elements".
+To differentiate clearly,
+we stick to "group" and "group homomorphism" for the plain notions, and "group object"/"algebraic group" and "group morphism" for the categorical ones.

 Following this, the **standard $n$-dimensional algebraic torus** is defined as the variety $(\mathbb{C}^\times)^n$ along with: